 For most riders, the faster you go, the more you have tunnel-vision effects because the more you must concentrate on the road ....which will detract from the tour; particularly in increased fatigue; but also in what you miss.
 There are certainly times when speed is of the essence; and, let's face it, fast is fun, particularly in twisties.
 I suggest some planning for some more leisurely rides.
 I also suggest that you not try to maintain too tight a schedule, as you will likely regret it.
 Leave room to stop, have fun, perhaps stay overnight a day or two, allow for 'things', such as weather, health problems; and, especially, interesting things you find out about from locals.
 Being under pressure to get to a destination will usually reduce the fun of the trip.
-One of the things I do, particularly since I live and mostly ride in wide open Western USA areas, is to use a combination of roads.
-I sometimes use the super-slab or freeways, then get off near or far from my day's destination, and meander about in a more leisurely manner.
+One of the things I do, particularly since I lived and mostly rode in wide open Western USA areas, was to use a combination of roads.
+I sometimes use the super-slab or freeways, then got off near or far from my day's destination, and meandered about in a leisurely manner.

 Regarding things to take, etc....while I am not about to post my own full and long list of things I CONSIDER; ....I am too lazy to type it all up ....what follows is somewhat generic, and it is not all specific for BMW Airheads.
 I do have a VERY long check list, that I scan before my trips, to see what things are pertinent, and what not, for that particular trip.

 Most of my website deals with maintenance and repair of your motorcycle.
 I will deal with that subject first.